Promoting fundamental British Values

 - Both in and out of lessons students are actively encouraged to make the right choices, knowing that they are in a safe and supportive environment.

-- Students are encouraged to know, understand and exercise their rights and personal freedoms and advise how to exercise these safely, for example through our E-Safety and PSHE & C lessons.
+- Students are encouraged to know, understand and exercise their rights and personal freedoms and advise how to exercise these safely, for example through our Online Safety and PSHE & C lessons.

 - We have a robust anti-bullying culture (refer to Anti-Bullying Policy and Behaviour Policy)